tiago-deas/tiago-deas/README.md

 <h2 align="center">Hi there! 👋</h2>

-<p align="center">My name is Tiago de Almeida Silva and I am a Petroleum and H&S Engineer with specialization in Business.
-Currently I am pursuing an MBA in Data Science and Analytics at the University of São Paulo (USP)</p>
+<p align="center"><h2>My name is Tiago de Almeida Silva and I am a Petroleum and H&S Engineer with specialization in Business.
+Currently I am pursuing an MBA in Data Science and Analytics at the University of São Paulo (USP) and a Full Stack Developer course at the National Service for Industrial Training (SENAI)</h2></p>

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=tiago-deas&count_private=true&show_icons=true&theme=merko" />